All Episodes

 We're broker than any nation has ever been.

-Every single hour that the and that's just the federal government, by the way.
+And that's just the federal government, by the way.

 We're not even talking about California.

-Not even talking about New York.
+We're not even talking about New York.

-Uh we are we are spending ourselves into doom and decay and despair.
+We are spending ourselves into doom and decay and despair.

-This is a an existential crisis for the United States of America, and it requires being taken seriously.
+This is an existential crisis for the United States of America, and it requires being taken seriously.

 Let's go to Rich in White Plains, New York.

-Uh Rich, you're on the Rush Limbaugh Show.
+Rich, you're on the Rushlinbusha.

 Great to have you with us.

-Hi Mark, how are you?
+How are you?

-I'm uh doing good, all things considered.
+I'm doing good, all things considered.

-Okay, lay them on me.
+Lay them on me.

-We have idiot, imbecile, indecisive, intimidated, In between, and my favorite invertebrae.
+We have idiot, imbecile, indecisive, intimidated, in between, and my favorite invertebrae.

 What do you think?

-It's all those invertebrates in the middle.
+It's all those invertebrates in the middle that actually give you the 51%.

 Mark, these are the same people.

-How much intelligence do you need to figure out who to vote for if you claim to be a moderate, but Mr. Obama the candidate was the most liberal voter in the Senate.
+How much intelligence do you need to figure out who to vote for if you claim to be a moderate, but Mr. Obama, the candidate, was the most liberal voter in the Senate?

-I mean, hello.
+I mean, hello?

-I mean they they're such nice, fluffy, abstract nouns, who could possibly object to them, Rich?
+Who could possibly object to them, Rich?

-Well, I I stand by my list, Mark.
+Well, I stand by my list, Mark.

-They well, I like invertebrates.
+Well, I like invertebrates.

-Let's go to Donna in Middletown, Maryland, uh, middle town, sounds like a park, I don't know.
+Let's go to Donna in Middletown, Maryland.

-Town full of moderate centrists.
+A town full of moderate centrists.

 Hey, Donna, great to have you with us.